sauravraghuvanshi/Understanding-RedHat-OpenShift-Platform-For-Deploying-Application/README.md

 # Deploying and Managing apllication Red Hat OpenShift.

-## Project-1: Deploying Applications to Red Hat OpenShift Container Platform:
-### Introducing OpenShift Container Platform:
+## Introducing OpenShift Container Platform:

 Red Hat OpenShift Container Platform is a self-service platform where development teams can deploy their applications.
 The platform integrates the tools to build and run applications, and manages the complete application life cycle from initial development to production.